-The Council has in place "Whole-of-Life" Asset Management Plans for each major class of assets.
-The financial projections included in the Plan are based on the asset renewal and replacement programs outlined in the current Whole of Life Asset Management Plans.
-The Asset Management Plans are expected to be reviewed in the near future and the Plan will be updated to reflect the outcomes of that review.
+The Council has in place "Whole-of-Life" Asset Management Plans for each major class of asset.
+The financial projections included in the LTFP are based on the asset renewal and replacement programs outlined in the current "Whole-of-Life" Asset Management Plans.
+The Asset Management Plans are expected to be reviewed in the near future (2024), and the LTFP will be updated to reflect the outcomes of that review.

-Due to the unique nature of Council's asset base, the input costs to renew and replace the existing asset base can be subject to cost escalations greater than CPI.
-The financial projections have assumed that construction costs will increase by 2.94% on average.
+Due to the unique nature of the Council's asset base, the input costs to renew and replace the existing asset base, can be subject to cost escalations that are greater than CPI.
+The financial projections have assumed that construction costs will increase by 2.94% on average over the life of the LTFP.